HardTimes2024/HardTimes/HardTimes_en.md

 #### Preparation:

-ñ **Informational resources**:
+‚Äì **Informational resources**:

 * [windy.com](http://windy.com) you can track in which direction the air masses are moving.
 * [radmon.org](https://radmon.org) is not government radiation monitoring.
 * [iaea.org](https://www.iaea.org) International Atomic Energy Agency.
 * [nuclearsecrecy.com/nukemap](https://nuclearsecrecy.com/nukemap/) the site visualizes the destruction and contamination of the area for different types of warheads directly on a map.
 The visualization clearly shows that nuclear bombs are not that scary and everything can be handled.

-ñ Prepare an "**emergency backpack**" for emergency evacuation.
+‚Äì Prepare an "**emergency backpack**" for emergency evacuation.

-ñ **Gas masks and respirators**.
+‚Äì **Gas masks and respirators**.
 The respirator must have protection against aerosols FFP3 and an exhalation valve:
 * [3M](https://www.3m.com/3M/en_US/p/c/ppe/respiratory-protection/disposable/) paper/cloth respirator can be worn for a long time if cleaned.
 * [3M 7500](https://www.3m.com/3M/en_US/p/dc/v000057592/) + HEPA filters [3M 6035](https://www.3m.com.ua/3M/uk_UA/p/d/v000077057/)

-ñ **Emergency supplies of water and easy/instant food** for at least two weeks, wrapped in plastic.
+‚Äì **Emergency supplies of water and easy/instant food** for at least two weeks, wrapped in plastic.

-ñ At least one **radiation meter** per family ([GQ GMC-300S](https://www.gqelectronicsllc.com/comersus/store/comersus_viewItem.asp?idProduct=5786)).
+‚Äì At least one **radiation meter** per family ([GQ GMC-300S](https://www.gqelectronicsllc.com/comersus/store/comersus_viewItem.asp?idProduct=5786)).
-Up to 0.30 µSv/h (microsieverts per hour) is normal.
-There are regions where granite slabs come to the surface, there is natural background radiation up to 0.80 µSv/h and people live there for many generations.
-But if you record a level higher than 0.30 µSv/h, you need to find out the reason.
+Up to 0.30 ¬µSv/h (microsieverts per hour) is normal.
+There are regions where granite slabs come to the surface, there is natural background radiation up to 0.80 ¬µSv/h and people live there for many generations.
+But if you record a level higher than 0.30 ¬µSv/h, you need to find out the reason.
 Use the dosimeter in a zip bag to prevent radioactive dust from getting on the body.

-ñ **Water purification**
+‚Äì **Water purification**

 Water filters can be stationary with an ion exchange membrane.
 Also jugs with cartridges.
 There are various filter [comparisons](https://www.youtube.com/watch?v=HeRGnHuYol8) on the Internet.
 We recommend stocking up on water filters for at least 2 years.
 [Zeolite](https://en.wikipedia.org/wiki/Zeolite) enterosorbent filters radionuclides well.

-ñ **Vitamins, Iodine and dietary supplements**
+‚Äì **Vitamins, Iodine and dietary supplements**

 For any contamination, it is recommended to take vitamins since the body is subject to stress.
 In case of radiation contamination, it is recommended to take potassium iodide.
 But potassium iodide should be taken with caution, as it has many side effects and allergies.
 There are dietary supplements with a high iodine content.